Minimum wages rise: Here’s where the changes matter most

 The idea behind raising base pay closer to a “living wage” – pay that covers basic expenses – is that it builds better communities.
 But some businesses say the increases push them to the brink.

 The notion of having a minimum wage, say experts, is to have a pay floor that allows for a basic living standard.
-That living standard, however, varies from city to town and state to state.
+That living standard, however, varies from city to town and from state to state.
 Work philosophies and politics also come into play.

 “It really is a reflection of what the body politic in the jurisdiction feels is the minimum that they would like to see any worker in that jurisdiction be paid per hour,” points out economist Jerry Nickelsburg, director of the University of California, Los Angeles’ Anderson Forecast.